 We focus on the public private partnership ("PPP") diagnostics segment and have the largest presence in the diagnostic PPP segment (Source: CRISIL Report).
 Our PPP agreements are typically long-term in nature and ensure predictability of our revenues from operations.
 Our continued focus on this segment has led us to become a preferred partner for public health agencies, resulting in, since commencement of operations, 77.59% of all tenders (by number) we have bid for being granted to us.
 As of June 30, 2021, we have deployed 1,797 diagnostic centres pursuant to PPP agreements with public health agencies.
-In addition to the PPP segment, we have been growing our collaboration with private healthcare providers to operate diagnostic centres within their facilities, and have expanded from operating 14 diagnostic centres, as of March 31, 2019 to 17 diagnostic centres, as of March 31, 2020 and to 20 diagnostic centres as of March 31, 2021 while we operated 26 such diagnostic centres as of June 30, 2021.
+In addition to the PPP segment, we have been growing our collaboration with private healthcare providers to operate diagnostic centres within their facilities, and have expanded from operating 14 diagnostic centres, as of March 31, 2019 to 17 diagnostic centres as of June 30, 2021.

 We have an extensive network of integrated diagnostic centres across India primarily in non-metro and lower tier cities and towns.
 As of June 30, 2021, we operated 1,823 diagnostic centres offering radiology and pathology services in 13 states across India.
 Our operating model involves diagnostic centres operated under a hospital-partnership model.
 These diagnostic centres are located within existing facilities of public and private hospitals or community health centres, and operated pursuant to arrangements with public health agencies and private healthcare providers.
 In Fiscal 2021 and in the three months ended June 30, 2021, we served 5.18 million patients and 1.88 million patients, respectively.
-In line with our focus of providing inclusive and affordable services, we offer our diagnostic services at competitive rates and at significantly lower rates than players with revenues exceeding ₹1,500 million (Source: CRISIL Report).
+In line with our focus of providing inclusive and affordable services, we offer our diagnostic services at competitive rates and at significantly lower rates than players with revenues exceeding $\gtrless1,500$ million (Source: CRISIL Report).
 For example, our radiology tests are priced 45% - 60% lower than market rates while pathology tests are 40% - 80% lower than market rates (Source: CRISIL Report).
 We believe that our brand is associated with quality diagnostic and healthcare services at affordable rates.